Krafty-Coder/mpesa-stk-push-api/README.md

 # Mpesa-Api
-A flask api for mpesa stk push
+An api for mpesa stk push